Friend of Dorothy

-A "friend of Dorothy" (FOD) is a euphemism for a gay man, first used in LGBT slang, and is more broadly used to describe any LGBTQ person.
-Stating that, or asking if someone is a friend of Dorothy is a furtive way of suggesting sexual orientation while avoiding hostility.
+A "friend of Dorothy" (FOD) is a code word for a gay man, first used in LGBTQ slang.
+Stating that, or asking if someone is a friend of Dorothy, is a furtive way of suggesting sexual orientation while avoiding hostility.
 The term was likely based on the character Dorothy Gale of the Oz series of novels, which have been interpreted as including much queer subtext.
 Actress Judy Garland, who portrayed Dorothy in the 1939 Wizard of Oz film, is considered a gay icon.
 Writer and critic Dorothy Parker is thought to be another potential origin of the term.
-The "friend of Dorothy" euphemism was commonly used throughout the 20th century, but its use has declined in recent decades as LGBT acceptance has advanced.
+The "friend of Dorothy" code word was commonly used throughout the 20th century, but its use has declined in recent decades as LGBT acceptance has advanced.

 Dorothy from Oz and Judy Garland

 Dorothy from Oz

 The precise origin of the term is unknown.
 Some believe that it is derived from The Road to Oz (1909), a sequel to the first novel, The Wonderful Wizard of Oz (1900).
 The book introduces readers to Polychrome who, upon meeting Dorothy's travelling companions, exclaims, "You have some queer friends, Dorothy", and she replies, "The queerness doesn't matter, so long as they're friends."
 There are numerous references to LGBTQ characters and relationships, including a possible innuendo about bisexuality – when Dorothy asks Scarecrow which way to go on the yellow-brick road he says, "Of course some people go both ways" – although it is unknown whether they were intentionally included.
 For instance, in a case that may be seen as changing gender identity, or being transgender, Ozma, while still an infant, the baby daughter of the former King Pastoria of Oz, was given to the witch Mombi of the North by the Wizard of Oz.
 Mombi transformed Ozma into a boy and called him "Tip" (short for Tippetarius) in order to prevent the rightful ruler of Oz from ascending to the throne.
 Thus, Ozma spent her entire childhood with Mombi in the form of the boy Tip, and had no memory of ever having been a girl.
 Later, Princess Ozma would be the ruler of the fictional land of Oz.
-Princess Ozma is "one of the first transgender characters in literature."
-This storyline was revived in Emerald City (2017).
+Princess Ozma has been referred to as “one of the first transgender characters in literature."
+This storyline was revived in the TV show Emerald City (2017).